yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/apigw_ha.md

 ## HA in production environments

-The following diagram shows an overview of a API Gateway platform running in an HA production environment:
+The following diagram shows an overview of an API Gateway platform running in an HA production environment:

 ![API Gateway High Availability](/Images/APIGateway/admin_ha_config.png)